beta-tester/RPi-PXE-Server/README.md

 _unhandle_iso  $DEBIAN_X86  $DEBIAN_X86_URL;
 ...
 ```
-**same procedure, if you dont want some disk images getting downloaded and mountet, you can comment out those lines
+**same procedure, if you don't want some disk images getting downloaded and mounted, you can comment out those lines
 e.g.:**
 ```
 ######################################################################